garrandall/popular-music-data/tracks/god-is-a-woman-ariana-grande.md

 (Yeah)
 I tell you all the things you should know
 So baby, take my hands, save your soul
-We can make it last, take it slow, hmm
+We can make it last, take it slow, hm
 And I can tell that you know I know how I want it, yeah But you're different from the rest
 And boy, if you confess, you might get blessed